Sir David Foulis, 1st Baronet: Kinmont Willie

 Foulis was sent to London in March 1596 with the king's letters and news of foreign Catholics in Scotland.
 He was given 100 crowns and a promise of a monthly allowance of 60 crowns.
 James VI received an anonymous letter criticising Foulis's abilities, and suggesting William Cecil and the Earl of Essex were working together against the king's interest.
 This year, Elizabeth delayed giving money to Foulis for James VI because of the offence caused by Walter Scott of Buccleuch who had rescued Kinmont Willie from Carlisle Castle.
 On 8 July 1596 Walter Stewart of Blantyre wrote to Foulis that he should return if Elizabeth's attitude did not improve.

 Foulis wrote to James VI on 20 July that his discussion were going well with the queen, and he used a figure of speech drawn from tennis, "I praise God the ball is yet aloft and I hope shalbe kept at the stotte."
 An exchange of letters with Robert Cecil on the followings days suggests his mission was stalled, as he had said that James would not write to Elizabeth.

+At the end of July, James VI wrote an order for Foulis to reimburse an English diplomat George Nicolson £300 Sterling for a sum given to John Colville.
+Foulis was instructed to pay from the subsidy money which he was still waiting for.

-James wrote to Foulis to continue asking, pointed to agreements made in 1588 and a promise made by the ambassador William Asheby.
+James wrote to Foulis to continue asking for the money, pointed to agreements made in 1588 and a promise made by the ambassador William Asheby.
 James Hudson wrote to Robert Cecil about the king's letter, saying that Foulis was "perplexed with fear" about the outcome.
 Hudson suggested that Scotland's exchequer was now solvent, and withholding the money would only hurt the king and Thomas Foulis and Robert Jousie who administered the money.
 Roger Aston later noted that Thomas Foulis and Jousie had persuaded James VI not to recall Foulis before he obtain the subsidy money.
 David Foulis received £3,000 on 18 September.
 In October David Foulis was ready to leave London with seven trunks, three with goods for the Scottish royal household, and some packs and hampers of broad cloth, kerseys, and silks.